bb-froggy/realmjoin-docs/docs/policies.md

 ## Other Configuration Settings

-Comments on the individuall settings in *italics*
+Comments on the individual settings in *italics*

 - "Environment"